anusha1903/hotel-data-merge/README.md

 2. Make sure postgresql and redis are up & running
 3. Set the dB username and password in the environment
 4. Now run HotelsApplication.java
-5. Once the app is up & running,
+5. Once the app is up & running, user can trigger APIs from swagger via http://localhost:8080/swagger-ui/index.html
 <br/>
     a. trigger ingestHotelData API to load the data into dB.
 This would parse, merge the data and store it into dB
    <br/>